rbowsley/lamplighthelp/source/24-1-0_Expense_Module_Set-up.markdown

 The costs of using locations can also be calculated if hourly rates are already assigned to them.
 To assign rates:

-- Go to 'admin -> system administration -> Manage Custom Fields and Drop-down Lists', and click on 'Locations'.
+- Go to 'admin -> system administration -> Manage Custom Fields and Drop-down Lists' and click on 'Locations'.
 - Click ‘add contact details’ under the name of the location.

 ![Adding Costs to a Location](24.1.0a.png)